UK Sustainability Officer visits The Houses of Parliament as part of Environmental Leadership Programme

 Gary Clarke, Chief Executive Officer (UK), CLV, said: “Our partnership with Goldsmiths reflects our commitment to redefining affordable and high quality living conditions for students in the UK.
 Residents can expect CLV’s unique hallmarks: enhanced accommodation, round-the-clock security and support, greater comfort, increased technology and superior communal areas”.

 The Village will create a more rewarding living and study environment for Goldsmith’s students.
-Indoor communal spaces will have a homely ethos, combining relaxation and learning zones, furnished with sofa seating, gaming consoles, tablets and smart TVs.
+Indoor communal spaces will have a homely ethos, combining relaxation and learning zones.

 Outdoor areas will be refreshed with a calming, clean appearance and informal style.